nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ...is the same as writing:

 ```
-Someone: Here is a thing you can do
+Someone: Here is a thing you can do.
 - Nathan: That's good to hear!
 - Nathan: That's definitely news
 ```